 Grade reports are mailed to parents two times each semester.
 The following marks are given:

-NP Passing grade and credit are withheld due to excessive absences in a credit-granting course.
-The NP mark is not computed in the GPA.
+- N: Grade and credit are withheld due to excessive absences in a credit-granting course.
+The N mark is not computed in the GPA.

-Students may not withdraw from a course if a mark of NP or NF has already been given in the course due to excessive absences or tardies.
+- Students may not withdraw from a course if a mark of N has already been given in the course due to excessive absences or tardies.

 MID-QUARTER FAILURE WARNINGS